 - Call Finch Air Conditioning & Heating.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into an expensive repair.
 When your air conditioner freezes over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a high efficiency model.
 Unfortunately, many homeowners are forced to pick between installing a new system or repairing the old model.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive repair.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive repair.
 Your technician will quickly analyze the problem and how to avoid the issue from repeating in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.